erikabalarezo/web-app/README.md

 	**Differences**

 	This app only shows events.
 My app will include not only events but also City of Ottawa public locations.
 	The results of my app will be shown like this app on a list, but the scope is smaller since it will include only family events.
-Another difference will be that locations/events will be rated and there will be icons to show if the events is free or not.
-My app will be a web app.
+Another difference will be that locations/events will be rated and there will be icons to show if the event is free or not.
+My app is a web app and available for mobile devices and desktops.

 ## User Research